garygr2002/Rebalance/README.md

 So how do you track your debts?
 Firstly - if the user tracks the debt as a ticker - the ticker cannot be balanceable.
 It should have a 'J' (a fund that is not available for rebalance) code in the [Holding Type](#holding-type) of the [Holding File](#holding-file), and the same in the [Ticker Character](#ticker-character) of the [Ticker File](#ticker-file).
 Secondly, the [Holding Value](#holding-value) needs a negative value in the [Holding File](#holding-file).
 In my own holdings, I have accomplished this by leaving the [Holding Value](#holding-value) blank, then giving the [Holding Price](#holding-price) a value of -1.00, and the [Holding Shares](#holding-shares) a value equal to the absolute value of the debt.
 The software then calculates the [Holding Value](#holding-value) as a negative number equal to the debt.
 For whatever it may mean to the user, any product of [Holding Shares](#holding-shares) and [Holding Price](#holding-price) that equals the debt is fine.
 Obviously the shares and price have to have different signs to produce a negative [Holding Value](#holding-value).
 Another way to do this is give the [Holding Value](#holding-value) an explicit, negative entry.
 Breaking a debt account (like a credit card balance) into non-balanceable tickers is a convenient way to subdivide the debt for accounting purposes.
 Keep in mind that a [Ticker Symbol](#ticker-symbol) need not necessarily be a well-known mnemonic on a trading exchange.
 It can be something that the user makes up.

 Another way to report debts is to simply log a negative [Holding Value](#holding-value) for an account row in the [Holding File](#holding-file), and not break down the account by ticker.
 Since there are no tickers in the account, there is nothing for the software to rebalance.
 Either way the user does it, the software will report debts in both the [Report File](#report-file) and the [Proposed File](#proposed-file) as negative-valued, unbalanceable assets.
 If a negative-valued account has tickers, the software will report the individual tickers.
 If the account has no tickers, the software will simply report the account.
-Either way, the total debt is subtracted from the net worth calculation for the investor.
+Either way, the software subtracts the debts from the net worth calculation for the investor.

 ## Room for Enhancement